patogallardo/iskay/misc/kcorrection/README.md

 ## Author
-Written by P. Gallardo Sept 2020.
+Written by P. Gallardo Sept 2020 with input from V. Calafut and F. de Bernardis.